Which U.S. Cities Are the Most Dangerous?

 Cadillac, a city of just over 10,000 in northwestern Michigan has the nation’s highest population-adjusted rape rate, posting a rate that’s about one-third higher than the next-highest, another Michigan city, Alpena.
 Texas and Michigan both have five cities in the top 25, while Colorado, South Carolina and Utah each have two.
 Salt Lake City, at No. 25, is the largest one on the list, with a population just shy of 2 million.

-More than 300,000 robberies took place in the U.S. in 2017, with large cities generally accounting for large numbers of such incidents.
+More than 300,000 robberies took place in the U.S. in the year we gathered data from, with large cities generally accounting for large numbers of such incidents.

 New York had by far the most robberies reported, which makes sense if you accept that the archetypal crime in the city is a mugging, which is a form of robbery.
 A handful of smaller cities, Baltimore, Indianapolis and Memphis, leapfrogged some larger ones to rise to the top 10.